How to calculate food cost percentage for your restaurant

 • The profit you will generate.

-A restaurateur generally assesses his food cost as soon as he opens his restaurant, or even much earlier, when he draws up his business plan.
+A restaurateur generally assesses his food cost percentage as soon as he opens his restaurant, or even much earlier, when he draws up his business plan.
 He then reassesses it once a month or every two months to optimize his day-to-day costs (we talk about this in part 3 of this article👇).

-How to calculate your restaurant's food cost?
+How to calculate your restaurant's food cost percentage?

 💡Food cost of a dish = (total cost of raw materials / selling price of dish) x 100